Boosting RL-Based Visual Reasoning with Selective Adversarial Entropy Intervention: Related Works

-Large Language Models (LLMs) \cite{team2024qwen2, dubey2024llama, achiam2023gpt} have achieved great success in processing language information, and become an important tool in our daily life.
-Furthermore, VLMs \cite{bai2025qwen2, wang2024qwen2, chen2024expanding, liu2024improved} integrate the vision encoder into LLMs so that they can handle vision modality such as images and videos.
-Reasoning techniques \cite{wang2024chain, team2025kimi}, also known as Chain-of-Thought (CoT) techniques, allow the model to think step-by-step before deliversing the final prediction.
+Large Language Models (LLMs) \cite{team2024qwen2, dubey2024llama, achiam2023gpt} have achieved great success in processing language information.
+Furthermore, VLMs \cite{bai2025qwen2, wang2024qwen2, chen2024expanding, liu2024improved} integrate the vision encoder into LLMs so that they can handle vision modalities such as images and videos.
 Some studies \cite{besta2024graph, xu2025llava} suggest that reasoning techniques can greatly improve the performance of both LLMs and VLMs in solving complex problems.
 Therefore, reasoning tasks have attracted intensive research in this area.
 Researchers have explored several approaches to stimulate the reasoning capacity of LLMs and VLMs.
-A stream of researches \cite{wu2025grounded, muennighoff2025s1} performs SFT on pre-collected long CoT data which follows specific steps, leading to improvement of reasoning capacity.
+A line of research \cite{wu2025grounded, muennighoff2025s1} performs SFT on pre-collected long CoT data which follows specific steps, leading to improvement of reasoning capacity.
 The CoT data can be collected by guiding LLMs to generate structured reasoning templates—such as first descriptions and then conclusions \cite{xu2025llava, thawakar2025llamav}.
 Other works generate the CoT data using advanced search methods such as Beam Search \cite{wu2024v, yao2023tree}, and Monte Carlo Tree Search (MCTS) \cite{xie2024monte, yao2024mulberry}.
-However, SFT-based reasoning approach suffers from two main challenges.
+However, SFT-based reasoning approaches suffer from two main challenges.
 First, it is costly to collect massive high-quality CoT data.
 Second, SFT-based reasoning models merely memorize the structured reasoning format and knowledge within CoT, struggling to adapt to unseen tasks \cite{chu2025sft}.
 Recently, reinforcement learning (RL) has emerged as another effective approach to activate reasoning capacity \cite{jaech2024openai, seed2025seed1, guo2025deepseek}.
-During RL training, the model first generates several candidate answers, which will be scored by a reward model.
-The model is optimized to encourage answers with high score while penalize answers with low score.
-Some works \cite{hu2025open, yue2025vapo, yuan2025s} deploy value-model-based to estimate advantage with a well-train value model which enables precise, and step-wise credit assignment.
-However, it is challenging to train a high-quality value model.
-In contrast, value-model-free methods \cite{guo2025deepseek, yu2025dapo, liu2025understanding} eliminate the need for value model computation by utilizing rule-based reward function.
-Despite their implementation simplicity and robustness, these methods suffer from limitations like entropy collapse \cite{zhou2025reinforced}.
-In this work, we focus on mitigating entropy collapse of value-model-free methods.